Gilpin's Falls Covered Bridge: Construction details

-The bridge's trusses, floor beams, ties, and lateral bracing systems are framed almost entirely of Eastern White Pine (Pinus strobus), a species typically favored for wooden bridge framing in areas of the country where it was found, for its strength-to-weight ratio.
-So favored for this purpose, it was commonly imported into areas where it was unavailable as an indigenous species (minimizing dead load a strategy for increasing capacity for live load).
+The bridge's trusses, floor beams, ties, and lateral bracing systems are framed almost entirely of Eastern White Pine (Pinus strobus), a species typically favored for wooden bridge framing in areas of the country where it was found, for its strength-to-weight ratio, as minimizing dead load is a strategy for increasing capacity for live load.
+So favored for this purpose, Pinus strobus lumber was commonly imported into areas where it was unavailable as an indigenous species.
 Original rafters were quite easily identifiable from those replaced after the 1958 roof collapse, and were (as are the newly replicated replacements) framed with tulip poplar (Liriodendron tulipifera), also a lightweight species favored by the bridgewrighting community where available.
 Replicated rafters, like their predecessors, are tapered over their length, one inch wider at their tail than at the ridge.
 This was likely not an esthetic choice, but done as part of an overall strategy to minimize dead load.
 The original floor beams were replaced sometime in the 1920s, the bridges final decade of service, with mixed species ash and oak.
 This was an attempt to increase load capacity.
 The only original white pine floorbeam to escape replacement was the one found at the centerline of truss, which was tenoned through the king post at midspan.
 All others were bolted to the sides of their adjacent posts, and were easily replaced.
 This strategy seems to have failed (the bridge was bypassed in the following decade) and the additional weight was part of the reason why the bridge's framing became severely distorted in the decades of neglect to follow.
 These hardwood replacements had heavy infestations of deathwatch and powderpost beetles (Bostrichoidea) and were again replaced with timbers of appropriate species in the recently completed restoration.